webonso/webonso/README.md

 - 💬 Ask me about **React, Redux, GraphQl, RestApi, NextJS**

-- 🤔 I’m sometimes envigaging reading and mastering Dart and Python, not excluding Go, and machine learning.
+- 🤔 I’m sometimes envisaging reading and mastering Dart and Python, not excluding Go, and machine learning.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can draw very well, and I love soft music too.
 I love to write poems about nature and i love to love as well.
 I am a good logo designer too.